e-kolpakov/e-kolpakov.github.io/design/_posts/2020-08-08-eventsourcing-03-2-implementation.md

 designed to avoid sending hundreds of messages over the network.
 With it, the "Get Availability" request turned into a simple request-response interaction with a _local_ actor - the Distributed Data coordinator.

+See also: [Akka Streams example code][akka-streams-slides]

 [^8]: pssst!
 The big secret here!
-It can also write a _command_, which turns this whole thing into
+It can also write a _command_, which turns this whole thing into a
     [command-sourcing][command-sourcing]!

 [^9]: Unless Actor passivation is employed to conserve the memory.
 This wasn't the case for us though.